 Step 1 – Sign Up and Enquire

-From the sign-up page you can also make a more detailed enquiry, giving a brief description of your access interest.
-This important step will ensure that the specific technologies/measurements you require are available and that you are eligible before you go through the formal Access Application procedure.
+From the sign-up page you can also make a more detailed technical enquiry, giving a brief description of your access interest.
+This important step will ensure that the specific technologies/measurements you require are available and that you are eligible before you go through the Access Application procedure.
+It will also help you identify the most suitable facility.

 Step 2 – Apply

-The ASCENT Selection Panel reviews your Access Application Form and the Panel decides if transnational access will be given.
-The primary criterion for selection of a proposal will be scientific merit but factors such as previous usage of the facility and availability of similar facilities in the users’ home country will also be taken into account.
+The ASCENT+ Selection Panel reviews your Access Application Form and decides if transnational access will be granted.
+The primary criterion for selection of a proposal will be scientific merit (Proposed Innovation, Expected Outcomes, and Access Planning).

 Step 3 – Access

-Once Access is approved you will liaise directly with the Technical Point of Contact to organise access to device samples or to visit the partner site.
+Once Access is approved you will liaise directly with the facility TPoC to organise access.
+This can be a physical visit to the infrastructure site or remote access.
 Your Access visits will be scheduled to facilitate both you and the internal schedules at each site.
 Where possible (e.g. for access to test and characterisation facilities) hands-on access will be provided, subject to satisfactory completion of any training required.
-Where restrictions apply (e.g. advanced fabrication facilities for nanoelectronics contacting) you will still be able to visit the fabrication facility and see the processes being undertaken by the facility staff.
+Where restrictions apply (e.g. advanced processing/fabrication nanoelectronics facilities) you will still be able to visit the fabrication facility and see the processes being undertaken by the facility staff.